 The assessment day

-About 12% of applicants are invited to the firm's assessment day, which involves three components that can take place in any order.
-Both vacation scheme and direct training contract applicants go through this.
+About 10% of applicants are invited to the firm's assessment stage, which involves three components that last half a day in total.
+Both vacation scheme and direct trainee associate programme applicants go through this.

-There's a written assessment, which lasts 45 minutes and sees candidates asked to review draft documents, highlight the mistakes, discuss the ambiguous elements and redraft an extract so it is clear and correct.
+There's a written assessment, which lasts 60 minutes and candidates are asked to review draft documents, highlight the mistakes, discuss the ambiguous elements and redraft an extract so it is clear and correct.
 This does not require any knowledge of law and is designed to assess a candidate's ability to analyse the written word.

-There's a general interview that also lasts an hour, and is usually done with a partner and associate.
-This interview centres on competency-based questions designed to draw out attributes like motivation, organisational skills, capacity for teamwork, degree of curiosity, level of common sense, and “stickability” – that is, the ability to act sensibly and cheerfully under pressure.
-"We always ask for evidence of these traits," new graduate recruitment partner Andrew Austin emphasizes.
-"And we always leave 15 minutes at the end for candidates to ask questions at the end of the interview.
+There's a general interview that also lasts an hour and is usually done with a partner and associate.
+This interview centres on competency-based questions designed to draw out attributes like motivation, organisational skills, capacity for teamwork, degree of curiosity, level of common sense, openness to change, and “stickability” – that is, the ability to demonstrate your understanding of what being a Freshfields trainee entails.
+There is also a chance for candidates to ask questions at the end of the interview.

-Finally, there's also what the firm calls an ‘analytical interview’ during with applicants’ analytical skills are assessed.
-This lasts an hour and usually takes place with a different partner and an associate.
-Candidates are given 20 minutes to read a business-based article, usually from The Economist or FT, and are then quizzed on it.
+Finally, there's also what the firm calls an ‘analytical interview’ during which applicants’ analytical skills are assessed.
+This lasts an hour and takes place with a different partner and an associate.
+Candidates are given 30 minutes to read a business-based article, and are then quizzed on it.
 “You could be asked how the subject of the article could bring work into the firm, or what parts of the firm could be involved,” recalled a trainee of the process.
 “Mine was an article about Airbus – we ended up talking about the price of oil, the merits or otherwise of cheap airlines and new markets the firm could move into.
 They didn’t expect me to know that Freshfields had just done a huge Airbus deal, although obviously it would have been great if I had.”

 The vacation scheme